nomis/ggroohauga-pcb/README.rst

 Schematic
 ---------

 Common schematic shared by all PCBs.
-Components with an "A-" reference are for the amplifier/bridge PCBs and components with a "C-" reference are for the console/bridge PCBs.
+Components with an "A-" (amplifier) reference are for the amplifier/bridge PCBs, components with a "C-" (console) reference are for the console/bridge PCBs and components with an "S-" (single DE-15 socket) reference are for the amplifier/console PCBs.

 .. image:: render/ggroohauga-shared-sch.svg
    :alt: Common schematic